falconry/falcon/docs/user/tutorial.rst

 and readable as possible; where other documentation may fall short, the code basically can't be wrong.

-A number of Falcon add-ons, templates, and complimentary packages are available for use in your projects.
+A number of Falcon add-ons, templates, and complementary packages are available for use in your projects.
 We've listed several of these on the `Falcon wiki <https://github.com/falconry/falcon/wiki>`_ as a starting point, but you may also wish to search PyPI for additional resources.